Two held after mob rushes Sydney LGBT protesters

 Riot police were called in to disperse the crowd, and two men, aged 34 and 41, were arrested and charged with encouraging the commission of crimes and common assault respectively, they said.

-Supt Waldau told reporters he expected further arrests on Wednesday as police reviewed footage of the incident.
+Supt Waldau told reporters she expected further arrests on Wednesday as police reviewed footage of the incident.

 Video posted on Facebook showed a crowd of men confronting the LGBT activists and appearing to throw punches.